hkniberg/ainutshell/1-main/090-emergent-capabilities.md

 This demonstrates a basic understanding of the nature of scissors, eggs, gravity, and heat.

 How did it even know that the circle represented an egg?
 It could have been a ball or a rock or anything right?
-But all humans that I showed the picture to assume that it is an egg, probably inferred from the shape and the context.
-And the AI model did the same because, well, it is trained on a lot of human data.
+But all humans that I show this picture to assume that it is an egg, probably inferred from the shape and the context.
+The AI model did the same because, well, it is trained on a lot of human data.

 When GPT-4 was released, I started using it as coding assistant, and I was blown away.
 When prompted effectively, it was a better programmer than anyone I've worked with.
 Same with article writing, product design, workshop planning, and just about anything I used it for.
 The main bottleneck was almost always my prompt engineering skills.